Prioritizing utility in its family social network, Life360 raises $50M from ADT to tackle the connected home

 It seems like we’re seeing a convergence in the races to “own the family” and “own the home.”
 Together, perhaps Life360 and ADT can pull off the clean sweep.

-- Life360The New Family Circle - 40 million families and counting
+- Life360The New Family Circle - over 50 million families and counting

 Over 40 million families are using the Life360 app to change the way they organize, communicate, and stay safe.
 Our location sharing and in-app messaging technology simplifies daily communication between family members, helping them stay connected when they’re on the go.
 With Life360, simply open the app and instantly see everyone in your private Circle on the map, receive alerts when your kids to get school safely, get help in an emergency, and group chat with your closest contacts.